netr/lizt/README.md

 ### Adding an entire directory using SmartAddDirIter
 All files in the directory will be added to the manager.
-These will be `SliceIterators` if the file is less than 1000 lines.
+These will be `SliceIterators` if the file is less than 250,000 lines.
 Otherwise, they will be `StreamIterators.`This decision is based around the benchmarks.
 There's a considerable difference in speed when it comes to smaller lists.
 The streams perform consistently, regardless of the volume of items they have, after a certain amount of lines.

+TODO: Make `MaxLinesForSliceIter` configurable.
 ```go
 package main
 import "git.faze.center/netr/lizt"